 As far back as 43,000 years ago, shortly after they settled in Europe, early humans whiled away their time playing music on flutes made from bird bone and mammoth ivory.
 The instruments were found in a cave in southern Germany in 2012, and are believed to have been used in religious ritual or simply as a way to relax.

-3. They kept their homes clean, and spent time hanging out on their rooftops.
+3. They kept their homes clean and spent time hanging out on their rooftops.

-Though people tend to think of early humans as living in caves, a settlement found in Turkey in the mid-1960s reveal some of the earliest examples of urbanization.
+Though people tend to think of early humans as living in caves, a settlement found in Turkey in the mid-1960s revealed some of the earliest examples of urbanization.
 Nine thousand years ago, Neolithic people lived in mud-brick houses, packed closely together.
 Each house was uniform and rectangular, reported the New York Times, “and entered by holes in the roof rather than front doors.”
 They were simple structures, but they had every modern convenience–a hearth, an oven, and platforms for sleeping on.
 According to archaeologist Shahina Farid, “A lot of activity would have taken place at the roof level.”
 People would cross between homes on the rooftops, and use the alleyways between them to throw out their household waste.
 “It’s those areas that are the richest for us,” said Farid, “because they actually kept their houses very clean.”

 4. The women were strong.